Carnation

 Prevention MeasuresGood air circulation, proper spacing

-Treatment MethodsRemove affected parts, improve ventilation
+Treatment MethodsRemove infected parts, improve ventilation

 🌱 Fertilization Management